 11. It’s vital that everyone is extra vigilant on the roads during the winter months.
 In bad weather remember to leave more space than you normally would between you and the vehicle in front.
 The RAC recommend leaving as much as 10 times the normal recommended gap in icy conditions.

 12. When it’s cold and icy try to avoid braking too hard, and consider dropping gears instead of applying the brakes when you want to slow the vehicle down gradually.
 Both these tips will reduce the likelihood of the vehicle skidding.

 Finally, if you don’t have much driving experience or confidence perhaps the best way to stay safe when the weather turns nasty is to not get behind the wheel at all, especially if the journey isn’t absolutely necessary.
-If you have to travel in difficult conditions, consider asking a more confident family member or friend to drive you if you have no other option other than travelling by road.
+If you must travel in difficult conditions, perhaps consider asking a more confident family member or friend to drive you if you have no other option other than travelling by road.